nikkilkuang/nikkilkuang.github.io/content/authors/nikki/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD candidate in Computer Science
+role: Research Scientist, PhD in CS

 # Organizations/Affiliations to show in About widget
 organizations: